csci-1301/csci-1301.github.io/docs/exercises.md

 #.
 (4 pts) Write a statement that would display, "Hi Mom!" (*with* the quotes) followed by a new line on the screen.

 #.
-(Bonus) Give examples of situations where the adage "_Spaces and new lines don't matter in programs_" is actually erroneous.
+(Bonus) Give examples of situations where the adage "_Spaces and new lines do not matter in programs_" is actually erroneous.

 ## Quiz 2